Repointing Cost

 Having your walls repointed will actually save you a lot of money on maintenance and repairs, as you will not need to have your walls repointed for another 50 to 60 years.
 Brickwork repointing also prevents damp and leaks, which again will prevent from spending money to repair leaks or damp patches.

-Removing Mortar from Brick Cost
+Cost to Remove Mortar from Brick

 Before repointing your brick walls, you will need to have your old mortar removed first.
 For a job like this, you should expect to pay around £25 to £45 per hour for a professional to remove your outdated mortar.